mstocco/mariostoc.co/content/traininglog/20211024-ironman2022-44weeksout.md

 **44** weeks out from race day.

 ## WEEKLY GOAL
-To stay consistent regardless of the turmoil at work.
+To stay consistent with the training regardless of the turmoil at work.

 ## SUMMARY
 Total Time: **0 Hours**